robotmischief/budget-buddy/README.md

 $~$

 **Navigation Bar:**
-On Tablets and Desktop the Navigation Bar change its possition for a better landscape configuration.
+On Tablets and Desktop the Navigation Bar changes its position for a better landscape configuration.

 ![navigation bar landscape screens](/readme/responsive_navbar_landscape_screen.gif)